Master of Finance

 Please submit a one-page resume (Times New Roman 10-point font preferred) that includes your employment history and academic record.
 Other information appropriate to a business resume is welcomed and encouraged, including extracurricular activities, awards, and achievements.

-For formatting purposes, please use the template below and keep in mind these guidelines:
+For formatting purposes, please use the template and keep in mind these guidelines:

 - Education - please list institutions where degree is in progress or was awarded in reverse chronological order.
 Please feel free to include information about study abroad activities, relevant awards, scholarships, professional societies